onomatopoetica/note-taker/README.md

 ## About The Project

 This project scope was to create an application that can be used to write, save, and delete notes.
-This application uses `Express.js` backend and saves and retrieves note data from a JSON file.
+This application uses an `Express.js` backend and saves and retrieves note data from a JSON file.

 * The application frontend has already been created, this project was to build the backend and connect the two.

-* The following HTML routes have been be created:
+* The following HTML routes were created:

   * GET `/notes` - Returns the `notes.html` file.